 - Make sure your recycling is out by 7am.

 More information on the items that you can recycle available here

 Business are required by our District Plan to separate waste and recycling.

-Businesses recycling can be disposed of free of charge at IWK.
+Your business' recycling can be disposed of free of charge at IWK.
 Alternatively, a business recycling collection service is offered Mondays and Fridays from $11.25 per week.
-Find out more from Innovative Waste Kaikoura (IWK).

 - Make sure your staff are trained to use the recycling system